Identillect Technologies (CVE:ID) Shares Down 50% – Here’s Why

 Identillect Technologies Corp.
-(CVE:ID – Get Free Report)’s stock price dropped 50% on Wednesday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
-Approximately 163,054 shares were traded during trading, an increase of 21% from the average daily volume of 134,440 shares.
+(CVE:ID – Get Free Report) dropped 50% during trading on Tuesday .
+The company traded as low as C$0.01 and last traded at C$0.01.
+Approximately 163,054 shares traded hands during trading, an increase of 21% from the average daily volume of 134,440 shares.
 The stock had previously closed at C$0.01.

 Identillect Technologies Corp. develops an email encryption software solution.
 It offers Delivery Trust, an email encryption technology that targets organizations of various sizes, as well as individuals, including medical professionals, insurance companies, accountants, lawyers, real estate agents, and educators in the United States and Mexico.